 St Weonard's Church, St Weonards

-St Weonard's Church is open for private prayer during the daytime, as well as for occasional services.
+St Weonard's Church remains open for private prayer during the daytime, as well as for occasional services.
 Please check the Services & Events section of the website for details.
-If visiting the church for private prayer or a service, please observe the COVID-19 precautionary guidelines displayed on the church porch door.
-From 8 August, this also means you must wear a face covering.
+If visiting the church for private prayer or a service, please observe the COVID-19 precautionary guidelines displayed on the church porch door, and ensure that you wear a face covering.
+Thank you.

 A brief introduction to our church